rabbitmq/rabbitmq-website/versioned_docs/version-3.13/ha/index.md

 ## What is Queue Mirroring {#what-is-mirroring}

 :::danger
-This guide covers a feature that has been [**deprecated for several years**](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/) and [**was removed completely**](https://github.com/rabbitmq/rabbitmq-server/pull/9815) the next major series, RabbitMQ 4.x.
+This guide covers a feature that had been [**deprecated since 2021**](https://blog.rabbitmq.com/posts/2021/08/4.0-deprecation-announcements/) and [**was removed completely**](https://github.com/rabbitmq/rabbitmq-server/pull/9815) for the next major series, RabbitMQ 4.x.
 :::

 :::important